 The decision to immediately evacuate buildings or the entire campus will be made by the President (or her designee) in coordination with the college leadership team.
 However, in the case of a fire, building evacuation will begin immediately upon sounding of the alarm without waiting for the order from campus staff.
-CMCC has various systems in place for communicating information quickly that may include audible and visual alarms in each building, telephones, email, the CMCC website, and/or verbal directives that will be used for notification to evacuate.
+CMCC has various systems in place for communicating information quickly that may include evacuation maps in all offices and classrooms, audible and visual alarms in each building, telephones, email, the CMCC website, and/or verbal directives that will be used for notification to evacuate.